Non-Credit (NC)

 Grade Mode: Non-Credit Course

-This course is an introduction to Microsoft Office Suite applications that emphasize creating, editing, updating, and integrating business and office projects.
+This course is an introduction to Microsoft Office Suite applications and emphasizes creating, editing, updating, and integrating business and office projects.
 Computer applications include word processing (Word), spreadsheets (Excel), database management (Access), presentation graphics (PowerPoint), scheduling/time management (Outlook), and the Internet.
+Open entry/exit.

 NC 651